 When I first started this project, I felt like my time was wasted if I made something I wasn’t proud of.
 Now, I fail more than I succeed because these morning moments aren’t about the work.
 Rarely do I make something I like on the first go, but I’ve learned to embrace that I’m doing it for the process, the joy, and the calm it brings to my day.
 Whether the art is good or bad?
 That’s not the point.
 The process is the point and it keeps me coming back day after day.

 Rarely do I make something I like on the first go, but I’ve learned to embrace that I’m doing it for the process, the joy, and the calm it brings to my day.

-I started this practice as a way to get my hands busy and invite play into my daily routine.
+I started this practice of daily creativity as a way to get my hands busy and invite play into my routine.
 I’m sticking with it for the happiness, learning, and peaceful pace it brings to my days.
 My wish for you is that you too find a practice—something just for you—that brings you joy, purpose, and peace in the days ahead.

 BY Jill Elliott - March 21, 2021